 Walking seems to help a bit but the truth is Toledo, OH doesn’t have the community that Cleveland does.

 I’ve been invited to a daily therapy service at a local mental health organization but have been skipping it since the first I went.
-Sitting around a room and listening to 10 people complain about their perceived problems and getting five minutes to talk about my own isn’t what I call help.
+Sitting in a room and listening to 10 people complain about their perceived problems and getting five minutes to talk about my own isn’t what I call help.
 That’s what I consider a waste of time.